Introduction

 How to Stay Ahead Without Maintaining a Spreadsheet by Hand

-- Block the three known windows on your team calendar now: IPEDS in August 2026, CDR provisional in Aug-Sep 2026, and the College Scorecard merged 2025-26 release.
+- Block the three known windows on your team calendar now: the IPEDS Winter 2025-26 wave in late 2026, the FY 2023 CDR official rates in September 2026, and the EADA AY 2025-26 file in October 2026.
 These are the releases most likely to trigger a request from leadership.

 - Assign a single owner per dataset.
 Eleven datasets with no owner each is how releases get missed.
 Even a lightweight rotation prevents the "I thought someone else was watching that" failure mode.